jayeshd7/GatlingProject/README.md

 ## :question: What is this Repository about?

-  This is a demo project for running the tests using Gatling using Scala.
+  This is a demo project for running the performance tests using Gatling using Scala.

 ## :question: How do I setup this project on my machine?